scriptfoundry/CompassDemo/README.md

 This will create several files and folders, including:
  * `config.rb` -- Edit this file to control what Compass does when you run it
  * `/sass/` -- This is where you will store your Sass-style CSS files.
 Every `.scss` file that appears here will be compiled and stored in the folder below.
+By default, Compass creates three files: `screen.scss`, `print.scss` and `ie.scss`.
+We're going to just work with `screen.scss`, so you can delete the other files if you want.
  * `/stylesheets/` -- You will never need to edit any of these files.
 But you will point your HTML files to use the files here.
 Each file you see here should have a corresponding `.scss` file in the `/sass/` folder.
+You can delete these files and Compass will rewrite them the next time you run `compass compile`.

 #### Tips: